-- 19.2.1 An athlete shall be pre-qualified for a Discipline's Youth Divisional Championships competition if the athlete: - a) is current World Champion, Pan American Champion, or National Champion in the Discipline (or "Combined") in the Youth or Elite Series; or - b) is a resident of the state of Hawaii. - 19.2.2 To be eligible for the Discipline's Youth Divisional Championships first (1st) round registration, an athlete must: - a) be pre-qualified for the Discipline's Youth Divisional Championships competition; or - b) have been awarded Youth Divisional Championships first (1st) registration round eligibility in the Discipline based on Youth Regional Championships performance, as outlined in Rule 18.6. - 19.2.3 To be eligible for a Discipline's Youth Divisional Championships second (2nd) round registration, an athlete must: - a) not be eligible for the Discipline's Youth Divisional Championships first (1st) round registration; and - b) have been awarded Youth Divisional Championships second (2st) registration round provisional eligibility in the Discipline based on Youth Regional Championships performance, as outlined in Rule 18.6.
+- 19.2.1 An athlete shall be pre-qualified for a Discipline's Youth Divisional Championships competition if the athlete: - a) is pre-qualified for the Discipline's Youth National Championship; or - b) is a resident of the state of Hawaii. - 19.2.2 To be eligible for the Discipline's Youth Divisional Championships registration, an athlete must: - a) be pre-qualified for the Discipline's Youth Divisional Championships competition; or - b) have been awarded Youth Divisional Championships registration eligibility in the Discipline based on Youth Regional Championships performance, as outlined in Rule 18.6.

+- 19.3.1 In order to register for and compete in a Youth Divisional Championships event, an athlete must have an active USA Climbing Competitor Membership. - 19.3.2 The Youth Divisional Championships competition shall have an Extended Registration period and shall not have a Late Registration period.